-And, in order to find them out, you’ll have to wait, spend some time with a person and get to know them a little bit better.
-You can’t get to know those things right after the first date, but remember, all good things are worth waiting for.
+And, in order to find them out, you’ll have to wait, spend some time with a person, and get to know them a little bit better in order to establish a deeper emotional and romantic connection.

-I know that there is a constant battle happening inside each and every one of us all the time, especially when we fall in love.
+I know that there is a constant draining battle happening inside each and every one of us all the time.
+And, those rivals get especially angry once we fall in love.

-It’s a battle between our heart and our mind.
-I think that the winner is our heart almost always, even though it’s not such a good thing.
+Of course, it’s a battle between our hearts and our minds.
+And, unfortunately, I think that the heart always leaves the fight as the winner, but that’s not always a good thing.